esketit-git/esketitOS/README.md

   -sys directory goes outside of (htdocs) web root, it holds the databases and the RPC configuration.

-  -load terminals index.php as the main program, all links should work after that.
-(QT Window Container is hardcoded to search for this file on startup)
+  -terminals directory, index.php is the main program, all links run off index.php.
+(QT Window Container, executes the HTTP server and is hardcoded to search for /terminals/index.php file on startup).
+The various nodes are not embedded, instead are monitored by EsketitOS, they can be started, stopped, monitored (and email sent to admin), commanded and controlled and so on.

   -all other programs go into web root alongside terminals not in it and are hyperlinked and accessed from the terminals/index.php
   Every folder outside a terminals is an example of an app in EsektitOS and can be worked on independently as its own project.
+An app in EsketitOS is a webscript in its own folder with its own icon.
+That's it, too easy.

 The QT web container